rackerlabs/rackspace-how-to/content/cloud-files/install-the-swiftly-client-for-cloud-files.md

 #### Bulk delete specified objects

-Run the following command to perform a bulk delete of only objects within a container whose name beings with a certain prefix (caching the Identity token and limiting to 100 concurrent API calls):
+Run the following command to perform a bulk delete of only objects within a container whose name begins with a certain prefix (caching the Identity token and limiting to 100 concurrent API calls):

         swiftly --cache-auth --eventlet --concurrency=100 for CONTAINER --prefix STARTINGTEXT --output-names do delete "<item>"